kutkut78/SQL-Project/README.md

 # SQL-Project:
-Music store database analysis using SQL which helps the store understand its business growth by answering simple questions.
+Music store data analysis project using SQL which helps the store understand its business growth by answering simple questions.